Activity note: All in hotel.

-Afternoon: After lunch we set off on foot for our first Field Trip, to explore Shockoe Slip and the Virginia State Capitol.
+Afternoon: After lunch we set off by motorcoach for our first Field Trip, to St. John's Church and the Virginia State Capitol.
 We’ll proceed first to St. John's Church.
 Richmond's original parish is the namesake for Church Hill, a well-preserved 19th C. neighborhood.
 At St. John's, we'll learn its history and importance as the setting for the Second Virginia Convention in 1775, at which Patrick Henry made his famous "Liberty or Death" speech.
 Among those buried in the churchyard are George Wythe, who taught law to Jefferson, and Edgar Allan Poe’s mother.
 Next we go to the Capitol.
 This living landmark of American self-government has been home to the General Assembly — the oldest legislature continuously operating in the Western Hemisphere — since 1788.
 The capitol was designed by Thomas Jefferson, inspired by classical Roman temple design, and has served as a prototype for countless capitols, courthouses, municipal buildings, churches, and even residences for more than 200 years.
 The famous marble statue of George Washington by Houdon has stood in the Capitol rotunda since 1790, among the most notable pieces of 18th C. art and probably the best likeness of our first President.

-Dinner: The group will go together to a Shockoe Slip restaurant for dinner, perhaps in the Shockoe Slip district to enjoy the 19th C. industrial charm of a place such as Sam Miller’s Café or the Tobacco Company.
+Dinner: The group will go together to a local restaurant for dinner, perhaps in the Shockoe Slip district to enjoy the 19th C. industrial charm of a place such as Sam Miller’s Café.
 The plated meal will include dessert and a beverage choice of tea, ice tea, coffee, or water, and with other beverages available for purchase.

 Evening: PRESENTATION: Capital Richmond.
 As the capital of what was then the largest state (before losing its western section), Richmond came to represent both Southern and mercantile interests.
 Its sons and daughters carried its values west to the middle states and beyond.
 Richmond became the capital of the Confederacy during the Civil War and was later the focal point of Emancipation.

 Activity note: At Maymont, quarter-mile walk from entrance to house (& again on return).
 For both Maymont and the White House, one must ascend stairs to access the house and the second floor (no elevators).